What We Do (song): Background

 In the song, the rappers rap about committing acts that they know are illegal but still doing them in order to survive.
 In an interview, Freeway stated the song is "talkin' about all the things that we do in the streets is wrong but, of course, there are reasons why we're doing the wrong things that we do".

-According to Just Blaze, "What We Do" was one the first songs recorded for the album.
+According to Just Blaze, "What We Do" was one of the first songs recorded for the album.
 Freeway originally planned for the track to be a solo and for Jay-Z to only have an ad-lib on it.
 Jay came to check on Freeway in the beginning of the album and on the end of the album.
 He made two visits to the studio.
-The first time he came to hear the album, Freeway played him "What We Do", and Jay was like, 'I gotta jump on it.'
+The first time he came to hear the album, Freeway played him "What We Do", and Jay said, "I gotta jump on it."
 After he did, Beanie Sigel recorded a verse for the song as well.

 Music video

 The music video was filmed in the Brooklyn Navy Yard and directed by Nzingha Stewart.
-It is based on the television series The Wire and features cameos from cast members of the show, as well as appearances from Damon Dash, Roc-A-Fella artists, and Beanie Sigel's mother.
+It is based on the television series The Wire and features cameos from Michael K. Williams, Hassan Johnson, Andre Royo, and J.D.
+Williams, as well as appearances from Damon Dash, Memphis Bleek, Cousin Ervan (Cousin E), Peedi Crakk, Young Gunz, and Beanie Sigel's mother.